FuxiaoLiu/LRV-Instruction/README.md

 ## Updates
+- [9/20] 🔥 More knowledge manipulation data will be release soon!
 - [8/24] 🔥 We release some visual instruction data (with knowledge manipulations) for chart images to increase the diversity of our dataset. [data](download.txt#L33) and [image](download.txt#L36).
 - [8/17] 🔥 Model weight of **LRV-Instruction V2** is available from [here](download.txt#L24).
 - [8/16] 🔥 We release additional **180k** visual instruction tuning data by generated GPT4.
 You can download from [here](download.txt#L20).
 Our LRV-Instruction dataset contains **320k** visual instruction data from in total.